Open-School-Bell/docs/docs/installation/amps-and-speakers.md

 You will need an Amplifier per [sounder]({{site.baseurl}}/docs/configuration/sounders) that will take the audio signal from our sounder, aplify it and then send it out to the speakers.

 ![Speaker Wiring]({{site.baseurl}}/assets/speakers.png)

+This is incredibly situational.
+Ideally you will use a 100V line Amp wired to 100V speakers in every room, making sure that the wattage of the speakers doesn't exceed the maximum capacity of the amplifier.

+With 100V systems speakers are connected to eachother, so you only need one cable from your amp to the first speaker, then from that to the next, and so on.